inside.ewu.edu

 PSYC 551.
 FOUNDATION OF PSYCHOTHERAPY.
 5 Credits.

-Pre-requisites: admission into psychology MS program with clinical emphasis or instructor permission.
+Pre-requisites: admission into the psychology MS program or instructor permission.

 Main types of psychological treatment with emphasis upon those which primarily rely on verbal exchanges between the counselee and the therapist.
 Practical application of techniques will be experienced.